IsauraRReinhold/Proyecto-trascriptoma_flores/README.md

 - - -

-### the novo assembly
+### The novo assembly

-The assembly are in `analysis/Trinity_assembly`
+The assembly is in `analysis/Trinity_assembly`

 ### Scripts

-In the directory Scripts you will find all the scripts generated to make the analysis
+In the directory Scripts you will find all the scripts generated to make the analysis.